locationtech/geomesa/geomesa-tools/README.md

 Specify the feature to export with `-f` or `--feature-name`.
 Specify the export format with `-o` or `--format`.
 The supported export formats are csv, gml, geojson, and shp.
 #### Optional flags:
-To retrieve specific attributes from each feature, use `-a` or `--attributes` followed by a String of comma-separated attribute names.
 To set a maximum number of features to return, use `-m` or `--maxFeatures` followed by the maximum number of features.
 To run an ECQL query, use `-q` or `--query` followed by the query filter string.
 To export to stdOut, use `-s` or `--stdout`.
 This is useful for piping output.
+To retrieve a subset of attributes or transformed values from each feature, use `-a` or `--attributes` followed by a String of comma-separated expressions with each in the format `attribute[=filter_function_expression]|derived-attribute=filter_function_expression`. `filter_function_expression` is an expression of filter function applied to attributes, literals and filter functions, i.e. can be nested.
+Filter function list can be found at [here]([http://docs.geoserver.org/latest/en/user/filter/function_reference.html#filter-function-reference]).
+Any comma (,) in a `filter_function_expression` has to be escaped by `\,`.
 #### Example commands:
-    geomesa export -u username -p password -c test_catalog -f test_feature -a "geom,text,user_name" -o csv -q "include" -m 100
-    geomesa export -u username -p password -c test_catalog -f test_feature -a "geom,text,user_name" -o gml -q "user_name='JohnSmith'"
+    geomesa export -u username -p password -c test_catalog -f test_feature -a "geom,text,user_name" -o csv -q "include" -m 100 geomesa export -u username -p password -c test_catalog -f test_feature -a "geom,text,user_name" -o gml -q "user_name='JohnSmith'" geomesa export -u username -p password -c test_catalog -f test_featurel -a "user_name,buf=buffer(geom\, 2)" -o csv -q "[[ user_name like `John%' ] AND [ bbox(geom, 22.1371589, 44.386463, 40.228581, 52.379581, 'EPSG:4326') ]]"
 ### ingest
 Ingests CSV, TSV, and SHP files from the local file system and HDFS.
 CSV and TSV files can be ingested either with explicit latitude and longitude columns or with a column of WKT geometries.
 For lat/lon column ingest, the sft spec must include an additional geometry attribute in the sft beyond the number of columns in the file such as: `*geom:Point`.